Share

 Kogelmann et al.

-• Preserve and restore organ function
+• Preserve organ function

-Lung: shorter diffusion distance improves gas exchange
+Lung: Improved diffusion distance may facilitate gas exchange.

 Szigetvary et al.